AnikaSharm-a/PostConnect/README.md

+# PostConnect
-Social Media website with a login and signup system, complete with adding posts, editing and deleting them.
+Social Media Posting site with a login and signup system, complete with adding posts, editing and deleting them.